Trifocal Relative Pose from Lines at Points and its Efficient Solution: Experiments

-Much like the standard pipeline, SIFT features are first extracted from all images.
+To assess putting a cap $N_{max}$ on the number of predictor iterations per root, we first observe that after $10^4$ random solves on synthetic data, the maximum number of iterations for paths leading to ground-truth was close to $10^3$, \emph{vs.}\ about $254\times 10^3$ for the wasted paths.
+Given that the solve is $\approx 1-4$~$\mu\text{s}$ per iteration, this leads to concrete routes to optimization.
+Fig.~\ref{fig:niter} shows that the time for roots leading to ground truth \emph{vs.} undesired paths differ but remain strikingly stable across 140 different random input configurations.
+For each configuration out of 140, \minus\ was run 500 times with different randomizations $\gamma$'s and affine patch parameters.
+The minimum number of iterations for all configurations was 18.

+Setting $N_{max} < 10^3$ costs a decrease in success rate.
+However, we can regain success rate by re-runing $N_{rep}$ times with different randomizations.
+Fig.~\ref{fig:nrep} shows that running once with $N_{max} = 500$ yields a success of $97\%$, which is the current default for \minus, providing the average figure of $401ms$.
+Running twice with $N_{max} = 200$ yields a similar success rate.
+For each $(N_{max},N_{rep})$ operating point, a success is counted if \minus\ found the solution in \emph{any} $N_{rep}$ runs; the final success rate is averaged by performing this procedure $7000$ times.
+If all points have tangents, \eg, 3 \sift\ features, as soon as a root reached an \hc\ stop condition we test for positive depth and stop upon compliance with the third tangent to produce a hypothesis for \ransac, cutting down average execution time further with a modest decrease in success rate.
+The run time remains on the order of $\SI{100}{\ms}$.\\[1em] \textbf{Real data experiments:} Much like the standard pipeline, \sift\ features are first extracted from all images.
 Pairwise features are found by rank-ordering measured similarities and making sure each feature’s match in another image is not ambiguous and is above accepted similarity.
 Pairs of features from the first and second views are then grouped with the pairs of features from the second and third views into triplets.
 A cycle consistency check enforces that the triplets must also support a pair from the first and third views.
-Three feature triplets are then selected using \ransac\ and together with their assigned SIFT orientation at two points used to estimate the relative pose of the three cameras.
+Three feature triplets are then selected using \ransac\ and the relative pose of the three cameras is determined from two \sift\ orientations and a third point without orientation.